7 Powerful steps to creating change in your life

 2. What does the future hold?

 If you don’t get that new job or you don’t lose that weight or you don’t take that trip what will the future look like?
 Where will you be in a year, in two or 10 years if you don’t make this change?
 Will you still be miserable in the same job making the same amount of money?
 Will you continue gaining weight possibly developing a chronic illness like type two diabetes?
-This can be a big reality check and is one of my favourite “change” self diagnosis tools.
+This can be a big reality check and is one of my favorite “change” self diagnosis tools.
 Follow it up with “what does the future hold if you do make those changes?”
 A new job could be more freedom, earlier retirement, happier working environment.
 Losing weight could mean more confidence, energy to do the things you want.
 Write it all down!

 3. Educate yourself